arrobalytics/django-ledger/README.md

 __This project is actively looking for contributors.
 Any financial and/or accounting experience is a big plus.__ \
-Want to contribute?
-Don't hesitate to contact me.
+If you have prior accounting experience and want to contribute, don't hesitate to contact me.